philipscoderepo/NuReview/README.md

 # NuReview

-# Random Media Service
+## Random Media Service
 #### UML Diagram
 ![UML Diagram - Random Media Service](https://github.com/philipscoderepo/NuReview/blob/main/random-media-uml.png?raw=true)

 #### About
-The Random Media Service accepts HTTP requests through a simple call either through a browser, or through any programming library capable of sending HTTP requests.
+The Random Media Service is a microservice which, upon request, will provide a list of random media with information you can use to help a user decide what media they should consume that day.
+The service uses HTTP as it's communication, and accepts HTTP requests through a simple call either through a browser, or through any programming library capable of sending HTTP requests.
 The data returned in the HTTP response bodies are formated in JSON.

 ## Requesting Data
-To request data from the Random Media Service send a request to the read-all-media GET endpoint which will return a list of random medias.
+To request data from the Random Media Service send a request to the read-all-media GET endpoint.

 #### - Example call in Javascript
 ```